skhcjh231/blog-post/content/docs/spring24/20_/_index.md

 ## Method
 ### Explanation of overall method
+The goal of this paper is to develop a unified framework that can automatically generate a merged model from a set of foundation models, ensuring that the merged model outperforms an any single model in the collection.
+In this paper, an evolutionary algorithm was applied to reduce the complexity of the model merge process.
+The model merge was applied independently and also sequentially in both parameter space and the data flow space.

 ### Merging in the Parameter Space (PS)
 ### Merging in the Data Flow Space (DFS)
 ### Merging in Both Spaces